Welsh Valley extracurricular activities provide opportunities for all students to explore their interests and develop their talents.

 (Th) Mrs. Bartholomew

 A place for students to discuss any topic they are curious about.
-Our club is a judgement free zone and all are welcome.
+Our club is a judgment free zone and all are welcome.

 (M and W) Dr. Markey